How I Build Presentations, day 6: Dry runs

-For the rest in the posts in this series please see the series index.
+For the rest in the posts in this series, please see the series index.

 Demo bits

-If you look at my previous parts in this series I have fully completed demo, a demo base, the parts I need for demo in an XML file and in the notes of my PowerPoint.
-All that is just for the code for my demo and so I am covered for a lot of the issues which can go wrong.
+All that is just for the code for my demo, so I am covered for a lot of the issues that can go wrong.

 Backups